Skip to content

 # Validate all rules in a directory

-uv run python src/validate_unified_rules.py sources/my-rules/
+uv run python src/validate_unified_rules.py sources/rules/my-rules/

 # Validate all sources